glacials/splits-io/README.md

 splits.io currently supports splits from WSplit (both 1.4.x and Nitrofski's 1.5.x fork), Time Split Tracker, and SpliterZ.
 Llanfair is in the works.

+## Uploading

+We have drag-anywhere-on-any-page uploading, in a fashion similar to Imgur.
+The entire page lives in a `dropzone` div that listens for mouse drag events (for page dimming) and mouse drop events (for file handling).

+If we receive a file drop, we construct an in-page POST request containing the file and send it off to the server behind the scenes.
+The server parses the file and, if successful, responds with a random base 64 ID for the new run's page, which we then have JavaScript direct the browser to.

+Alternatively, there is a manual upload form at `/upload/fallback`.

-### Parsers
+## Parsers

-#### Explanation
+### Explanation

-Each file format reader is implemented as an [LL parser][2], which means that yes, we actually treat each format as its own context-free grammar.
+Each file format reader is implemented as an [LL parser][2], which means that we actually treat each format as its own context-free grammar.
 This means we get to validate the data as we are reading it.
 It also means that it's pretty simple to implement a new format (i.e. support a new splitting program).
 And as icing on top, it becomes super easy to tell one splits format apart from another when we need to parse.